Tork Vision Cleaning* marks new era in cleaning

-Thanks to the facility management software for data-driven cleaning, the time it takes to clean washrooms in World Trade Center Amsterdam (WTC) is reduced by 27%, while availability of towels and toilet paper has shot up to nearly 100%.
-As a result, the number of complaints have dropped to an absolute minimum.
+Thanks to the facility management solution for data-driven cleaning, the time it takes to clean washrooms in World Trade Center Amsterdam (WTC) is reduced by 27%, while availability of towels and toilet paper has shot up to nearly 100%.
+As a result, the number of complaints has dropped to an absolute minimum.

-Around 350 companies are based at WTC Amsterdam, an office complex with more than 125,000 square metres of workspace.
-The WTC's nine towers accommodate 5,000 to 6,000 workers each business day.
+Around 350 companies are based at WTC Amsterdam, an office complex with more than 1,345,000 sq ft of workspace.
+The WTC's nine towers accommodate 5000 to 6000 workers each business day.
 This means that WTC Amsterdam is the largest collection of office buildings in the Netherlands.

 Connected devices throughout the whole building complex collect data on refill levels and visitor numbers.
 Sander Borggreve, Facility Manager at WTC Amsterdam: “The use of the different areas and floors varies.
-With real-time information, cleaners don’t need to spend the whole day going back and forth to check every area.
+With real-time information, cleaners don’t need to spend time going back and forth to check every area.
 This way we save time, and therefore money.”

-“New technological innovations like Tork EasyCube® enable us to improve our services.
+“New technological innovations like Tork Vision Cleaning* enable us to improve our services.
 By saving time on unnecessary cleaning rounds and dispenser checks, we can devote more of our attention to providing high-quality service.
-The personal touch will always be there” says Edo Den Hertog.
+The personal touch will always be there”, says Edo Den Hertog.
 Sander Borggreve concludes: “We’re at the beginning of a new standard in cleaning.
 This is a good start.
 I look forward to what the future will bring to our industry.”

 *Tork Vision Cleaning was previously known as Tork EasyCube®